-Your Family Life
+3. Your Family Life

 Your mobility and sensitivity to pain can impact your ability to be actively involved with your family.
-Occasional days of rest for a ‘temporary’ back problem can eventually become frequent days of frustration, avoidance, disagreements and more, as painful days become longer and valued time with your family becomes progressively limited.
+Occasional days of rest for a ‘temporary’ problem can eventually become frequent days of frustration, avoidance, disagreements and more, as days become longer and valued time with your family becomes progressively limited.

 It is vital to have the understanding and support of your loved ones and your friends and not simply just more advice from them.
 Let them know how serious your discomfort is, what you need and that it is important to have their support.

-Use of Medication
+4. Use of Medication

-If you don’t need to use medication long term and would like to avoid or minimize the use of medication, then find the proper treatment that can address long term relief.
+If you don’t need to use medication long term and would like to avoid or minimize the use of medication, then find the proper treatment that can address long-term relief.

-When you can no longer feel where the pain is coming from, you tend to believe that is safe to engage in activities that may not be safe for you back again.
+When you can no longer feel where the problem is coming from, you tend to believe that is safe to engage in activities that may not be safe for you.
 This puts you at greater risk.

-Rest and Sleep
+5. Rest and Sleep

 Rest and sleep are always compromised.
 There no longer is a correct or suitable way to rest or sleep well.
 The only certainty is the need for more of it.

 It is important to obtain adequate rest and sleep, but it should not be regarded as a major part of your treatment.
-You need to address the weakness that you may have with regards to your mobility, muscular conditioning and flexibility.
+You need to address the weakness that you may have with regards to your mobility, muscular conditioning, and flexibility.
 These factors have a direct impact.